-Metro 100 - Getting Credit for What You Know is a free, online, one-credit course through Metropolitan State University this summer.
+Getting Credit for What You Know is a free, online, one-credit undergraduate course through Metropolitan State University.

-Partner with Metro State to build your own path to a new career, a new job, or a bachelor’s degree in a program that reflects the future you want.
+Partner with Metropolitan State University to build your own path to a new career, a new job, or a bachelor’s (undergraduate) degree in a program that reflects the future you want.
 What you already know and can do from your life, work, and community-based learning matters, and your college-level learning can be assessed to earn you the credit you deserve.

 - Earn college-level credit at reduced tuition through assessment of your prior experiential or non-credit learning, called Prior Learning Assessment (PLA).